 - Ability to communicate appropriately with all stakeholders: staff, volunteers, campers, and parents.

-- Three Lead Instructor weeks paid at approximately $700 per week (once prerequisites have been completed).
+- Three Lead Instructor weeks, paid at approximately $800 per week.

 - Personal mentoring and feedback from multiple instructors throughout the summer.